Skip to main content

 June, July, and August

-Our 12-day Venice, Florence & Rome tour is an especially great choice for summer travel, during which the Eternal City is buzzy with excited locals and visitors alike.
-You’ll see the best of the city on this itinerary, which includes guided visits to historic sights like the Roman Forum, the Baths of Caracalla, and the Colosseum.
-There’s also plenty of free time for you to carve out your own agenda.
-Maybe you’ll decide to shop in the designer boutiques along Via dei Condotti, add our Ancient Rome: St. Paul’s Basilica & the Catacombs excursion, or take one of the top day trips from Rome to nearby towns.
+This month marks the official start of peak travel season in most of southern Europe, but especially in Rome.
+If you love the energy of a city full of people, then June is the best time to visit Rome on our Venice, Florence & Rome tour.
+You’ll see the best of the city on this itinerary, which includes guided visits to historic sites like the Roman Forum, the Baths of Caracalla, and the Colosseum.
+There’s also plenty of free time for you to carve out your own agenda, or take one of the top day trips from Rome to nearby towns.

-• June 2: Witness Republic Day, Festa della Repubblica, a national celebration commemorating the day Italy became a republic in 1946.
+One of the most important Italian holidays also falls in June: Republic Day, or Festa della Repubblica, is a national celebration commemorating the day Italy became a republic in 1946.
 (Be aware that many shops, restaurants, and attractions close in observance of this special day.)

 Weather in Rome in June, July, and August: